hijoput4/SharingWare/readme.md

     ⚠ Yuzu has been taken down.
     ⚠ Ryujinx has been taken down.
-    Use: https://suyu.dev/  (Yuzu continuation/Slow-dead development)
+    Use: https://suyu.dev/  (Dubious Yuzu continuation)
     Use: https://github.com/GreemDev/Ryujinx   (Ryujinx continuation)
-    Use: https://www.reddit.com/r/torzu/  (Yuzu continuation/hosted on TOR network mostly)
+    Use: https://www.reddit.com/r/torzu/  (Dubious Yuzu continuation/hosted on TOR network mostly)

-    You will also need product keys for it to work (tutorial included): https://theprodkeys.com/latest-yuzu-prod-keys/ Want to mod your Switch games? (useful for changing UI input to Xbox or PS controller): https://gamebanana.com/search?_sOrder=best_match&_sSearchString=controller&_idGameRow=7617
+    You will also need product keys for them to work (tutorial included): https://theprodkeys.com/latest-yuzu-prod-keys/ Want to mod your Switch games? (useful for changing UI input to Xbox or PS controller): https://gamebanana.com/search?_sOrder=best_match&_sSearchString=controller&_idGameRow=7617

 ### 27- Where can I download and play Minecraft for free?